 * Students taking between 1 and 8 credits pay part-time rates.
 Students taking 9 or more credits per semester are charged at the full-time rate.

-Yes.
-There are loans available for those who qualify.
+- There are also loans available for those who qualify

 Applicants must submit:

 - Official transcripts of all college, graduate, and professional studies, whether a degree was obtained or not